melkamu372/melkamu372/README.md

 - ❓ Ask me about anything related to web application and Application development technologies

-- ⚡ Fun fact: Be creative.
+- ⚡ Fun fact: Being creative.
 There is often more than one way to solve a problem.
-Don't be afraid to think outside the box.
+I'm not afraid to think outside the box.